Council Tax Reduction - how to apply

-Your local council may treat your application as if it was received on a different date to the date they actually received it.
+Your local council might treat your application as if it was received on a different date to the date they actually received it.
 For example, your claim might be backdated to the date you started receiving a benefit such as income-based Jobseeker's Allowance.

 Who should apply for CTR?